GitEric77/MotoBM/README.md

   -c, --customize       Include customized values for each channel.
   -cs CALLSIGN, --callsign CALLSIGN
                         Only list callsigns containing specified string like a region number.
+  -tg, --talkgroups     Create channels only for active talkgroups on repeaters (no channels with blank contact ID).
 ```

 ## Examples